Rick-2CA/CGMM/ReadMe.md

 * Requires Exchange Online connectivity.
 See [Connect to Exchange Online PowerShell](https://technet.microsoft.com/en-us/library/jj984289(v=exchg.160).aspx).
 * Requires Exchange Server connectivity.
 * Exchange Server 2010 or newer
+* [Pester](https://github.com/pester/Pester) (if installed via the PowerShell Gallery Pester will be automatically installed)

 ## Installation
 The module is available on the [PowerShell Gallery](https://www.powershellgallery.com/packages/cgmm) and can be installed by running: